DavidVollmers/Ignis/docs/components/headlessUI/Transition.md

 - **LeaveFrom**: The starting point to leave from, for example `opacity-100` if something should fade out.
 - **LeaveTo**: The ending point to leave to, for example `opacity-0` after fading out.

+## Co-ordinating multiple transitions

+Sometimes you need to transition multiple elements with different animations but all based on the same state.
+For example, say the user clicks a button to open a sidebar that slides over the screen, and you also need to fade-in a background overlay at the same time.

+You can do this by wrapping the related elements with a parent `Transition` component, and wrapping each child that needs its own transition styles with a `TransitionChild` component, which will automatically communicate with the parent `Transition` and inherit the parent's `Show` state.

 ## Transitioning on initial render

 If you want an element to transition the very first time it's rendered, set the `Appear` prop to `true`.